How To Tell If Your MTG Booster Box Is Resealed

 Check for missing or extra cards

 Compare the number of cards in each pack to the expected number for that edition.
-If any pack has missing or extra cards, it could be a sign that the packs have been tampered with.
+If any pack has missing or extra cards, it has likely been tampered with.

 What To Do If You Suspect A Resealed Box